The Michelson Morley Experiment

 These showed that the speed of light is not affected by the motion of adjacent matter to the extent of (1/200)th part of the velocity of the matter.

-Theoretical physicists arrived at a solution of the apparent contradictions furnished by experiments with moving bodies and extended the domain of electrical science.
-This enlarged the boundaries of space and time to contain it.
+Theoretical physicists solved the apparent contradictions from experiments with moving bodies by extended the domain of electrical science.

 The theory of Lorentz was, like those of Weber, Riemann, and Clausius,[31] a theory of electrons.

-All electrodynamical phenomena were ascribed to the agency of moving electric charges, which were supposed in a magnetic field to experience forces proportional to their velocities, and to communicate these forces to the ponderable matter with which they might be associated.[32]
+All electrodynamical phenomena were ascribed to the agency of moving electric charges, which were supposed to be in a magnetic field.

 Physicists assumed that all electric and magnetic phenomena are due to the presence or motion of individual electric charges.